zaphosting/docs/docs/dedicated-windows-nodejs.md

 ## Conclusion and more Resources

 Congratulations!
-You have now successfully installed and configured Node.js on your Dedicated Server.
+You have now successfully installed and configured Node.js on your VPS/Dedicated Server.
 We also recommend taking a look at the following resources, which could provide you with additional help and guidance during your server configuration process

 - [Node.js.com](https://Node.js.com/) - Official Website
 - https://Node.js.com/help/ - Node.js Help Center (Documentation)